AP14112/Coding_Assistant/README.md

 | Model not found              | Check if `codemaster` is installed in Ollama    |
 | Gradio not starting          | Run `pip install -r requirements.txt`           |

-## 🤝 Contribute

-Feel free to improve this project — UI, backend logic, or model setup.
-Pull requests are welcome!

-## 📜 License

-Open for personal, educational, or experimental use.
-Modify as needed.